Dice

 Just a smidgen.

-other spellings: smidge, smidgeon, tiny bit, mite, pinch, a smidgen of sugar, he’s a smidgen taller than me, and add just a smidgen of spice
+variations: smidge, smidgeon, tiny bit, mite, pinch, a smidgen of sugar, he’s a smidgen taller than me, add just a smidgen of spice

 ★ "Smidgen" is one of those words that means "so little you can’t measure it."
 In country kitchens, it’s right at home beside "mite," "touch," and "pinch." ★